dxos/dxos/docs/content/tutorial/data.md

 ## Create items

 On our app the `items` that we are going to create are going to be Tasks.
 Place the following code in your `TaskList` component and take a look at the function `handleCreateItem`.
-We are calling to `party.database.createItem` function, sending some required options:
+We are calling to `party.database.createItem` function, sending some required information.

-- `type`
-- `model`
-- `props`

-// todo(grazianoramiro): definition of ObjectModel

 ```jsx:title=src/components/TaskList.js
 import React, { useState } from 'react';